golanlevin/60-212/2024/ltt2025/readme.md

 ## Overview

-> **I report on a collection of exercises that were used to integrate generative AI toolkits into a fall 2024 studio art course in creative coding at Carnegie Mellon University.**
+> **I report on a collection of weekly exercises that were used to integrate generative AI toolkits into a fall 2024 studio art course in creative coding at Carnegie Mellon University.**
 >
 > “[Intermediate Studio: Creative Coding](https://github.com/golanlevin/60-212/tree/main/2024)” (60-212) is a practical introduction to the use of programming and computation within the context of the arts.
 In this course, students develop or deepen the skills and confidence to produce interactive, generative, and computational artworks; discuss their work in relation to current and historic praxes of computer art; and engage new technologies critically.
 The primary toolkit used in the course is p5.js, and most of the assignments are adapted from the book I co-authored with Tega Brain, “[Code as Creative Medium](https://mitpress.mit.edu/9780262542043/code-as-creative-medium/)”.
 In previous editions of this course, the integration of AI techniques has been limited to the use of Google’s Teachable Machine and MediaPipe libraries (via ml5.js) to analyze, recognize and track body movements for e.g. gestural interactions.
 >